 Want to become an anaesthetic technician and care for patients throughout their operating theatre journey?
-Study the Perioperative Practice major in the Bachelor of Health Science.
+Study the Perioperative Practice major in the Bachelor of Health Science, with online learning options.

 Interested in a career in operating theatre patient care?
 An operation is often an important step along a patients journey in returning to normal life, and you’ll become a key member of a team that cares for patients at a vital time, and really make a difference to their lives.